10 Magical Witch Romance Books

 9. Undead Girl Gang

-Undead Girl Gang is a horror book because it has a zombies representation with a witch.
+Undead Girl Gang is a horror book because it has a zombie representation with a witch.
 Also, the story has a revenge plot to it.
 One of our heroines, best friends, has passed away, and she (Mila ) thinks it’s connected to some murders of some other girls in her school.
 She does a spell to bring her friend back to life to at least figure out some answers.
 But it goes a little wrong, and she brings them back in a weird zombie way.

 Undead Girl Gang